 Spells 80, 78 and 84 Translated

 We began this present work with the spell numbered 80 by Budge, ‘Making the transformation into the God who giveth Light in the Darkness’.
 It later transpired that Spell 80 was the correct place to begin such a work—which seems obvious now but it certainly was not when we made the first draft some fifteen years ago, not as a linguistic exercise but for practical use.
 We agree with Bika Reed that such texts had more than one use, and that originally at least—for they were edited and recopied over thousands of years—their use was initiatic.
 The Papyrus of Ani was produced, according to Budge, during the second half of the 18th Dynasty, a relatively late time in the long history of the ancient Egyptian civilisation.
 Scribes and others entitled to full funeral rites would believe in the power of magical words and spells to secure a passage in the afterlife.
 Thus the papyrus was treated much in the way of a talisman.
 The use of such texts as initiatory devices involves memorising the words and images.
 Thus in speaking forth the words, the appropriate images are at the same time invoked.
-In fact, with much practice the visualisation technique is not required as such, for the words automatically summon the images and the powers associated with them.
+With much practice, the visualisation technique is not required as such, for the words automatically summon the images and the powers associated with them.

 Spells of the Papyrus of Ani